Special Gardens

 Weddings at the Rose Garden

 The Rose Garden can be reserved for weddings up to one year in advance.
-The maximum capacity is 150 persons.
-For details and reservations, visit the SF Recreation & Parks Department page.
+Maximum capacity is 150.
+Hourly rental fees are waived for veterans who are San Francisco residents, though other fees may apply.
+Details and the reservation page are at the San Francisco Recreation & Parks Department site.

 Japanese Tea Garden